 Margaret Lowenfeld's personal copy of "Floor Games" by HG Wells, the book that inspired the creation of the Lowenfeld World Technique, published 1911.
-Located at Science Museum Library at Wroughon at shelfmark: 793.8 WELLS
+Located at Science Museum Library at Wroughton at shelfmark: 793.8 WELLS

 'Floor Games' was written by best-selling author and social philosopher Herbert George Wells (1866-1946).
 He is better known as H. G. Wells.
 He wrote it in response to watching his children create imaginary worlds using toys and building blocks.
 It highlights the importance of imaginative play on childhood development.
 ‘Floor Games’ was published in 1911.